 - 1. In the Project tab of the Navigator, expand your PACSystems Target, the hardware configuration, and the main rack (Rack 0). - Right click the CPU slot and choose Configure.
-The Parameter Editor window displays the CPU parameters.

-Note: An RX7i CPU must be installed in slot 1.
-The RX3i CPU occupies two slots and can be installed in any pair of slots except the two highest numbered slots in the rack.
+The Parameter Editor window displays the CPU parameters. - Note: An RX7i CPU must be installed in Rack 0, Slot 1.
+A double-wide RX3i CPU occupies two slots and can be installed in any pair of slots in Rack 0 except the two highest numbered slots in the rack.
+The singlewide CPE305 RX3i CPU requires one slot and can be installed in any slot in RX3i Rack 0, except the highest numbered slot or slot 0.